Attention Deficit Hyperactivity Disorder (ADHD)

 - Developmental coordination disorder (DCD)

 Children who have ADHD may sometimes also have other mental health conditions such as anxiety, behavior disorders, or mood disorders (including bipolar disorder or depression).
-These conditions can affect the academic performance of a child and lead to difficulties in teen years.
+These conditions can affect the academic performance of a child and lead to difficulties in the teen years.

 ADHD is also associated with some physical conditions such as sleep difficulties, asthma, and vision and hearing problems.